Rents fall for first time in 8 years, Daft.ie national survey finds

 According to the research, rents in December reduced incrementally, by just 0.1 per cent, compared to the previous three months.
 The decrease was driven by falling rents outside the five main cities.

-However, even as rents continue to climb in urban centres, the rate of increase when 2019 is compared to the previous year has “moderated significantly,” according to Daft.ie and Trinity College Dublin economist Ronan Lyons.
+However, even as rents continue to climb in urban centres, the rate of increase in 2019 when compared to the previous year has “moderated significantly,” according to Daft.ie and Trinity College Dublin economist Ronan Lyons.
 “Inflation is still positive, but at 4.1 per cent nationally and 3.5 per cent in Dublin, it is at its lowest level since 2012.”

 Outside the cities, rents fell by 0.8 per cent, with the largest falls seen in Connacht and Ulster.
 The average monthly rent nationwide was €1,402 in the last three months of 2019, some €659 higher than the low point of the rental market, which was recorded in late 2011.

-The number of properties available for rent in the state continues to increase, with 3,543 available on February 1, up 10 per cent on a year ago.
+The number of properties available for rent in the State continues to increase, with 3,543 available on February 1st, up 10 per cent on a year ago.
 However, Mr Lyons cautioned that this increase is coming off a low base, with the number of rental homes still 80 per cent below its 2009 peak.

 He said it is “impossible to view these figures and not think of Election 2020”.